MadhuMeti/Online-Voting/README.md

 # Online-Voting
-eVoting is an online voting web application created using wamp server.
+eVoting is a web application created using wamp server.
+It uses a MySQL database.